Equity Investment Structures Explained

 |Operator’s interests may not otherwise be fully aligned with those of investors||Structured with proper incentives, project can represent an attractive opportunity|

 The negotiations involved in resolving these issues vary with each transaction, depending on the anticipated risks and benefits involved in the particular project.
-Over time, however, some common patterns have emerged for many transaction:
+Over time, however, some common patterns have emerged for many transactions:

 - Provide the vast majority of the capital (usually 80-95%)